NinjaLikesCheez/Magnesium/MVVM/README.md

 # MVVM

-A library providing components to build an MVVM application.
+A library providing components to build an MVVM application using Coordinators.